by Leslie Rothman

 - Highly proficient with Viso and Excel

-- Relationship builder – demonstrated ability to build rapport and ongoing relationships with people of all ages and backgrounds using excellent listening, questioning and observation skills.
+- Relationship builder – easily develop rapport and ongoing relationships with people of all ages and backgrounds using excellent listening, questioning and observation skills.

 - Through excellent customer service, quality products and timely delivery, increased new customer accounts by 20% while consistently maintaining established client base.

 - Note the use of action verbs and the absence of words like “responsible for”.

 - When possible, quantify results or use language that gives the scope of your work.

 - Customize the accomplishments you decide to highlight, choosing the ones that you think are most relevant to the position you are applying for.

 - Match your words to the posting when possible.
 In the bullet above, use customer service if the posting contains that language, but change it to customer care if that’s what you see in the posting.
 These are sometimes referred to as key words that the search engines pick up.